phillipsdata/unicode-passgen/README.md

 ##### Pre-defined Character Options

-The following pre-defined works may be used in a `chars` array for convenience in defining common character sets.
+The following pre-defined words may be used in a `chars` array for convenience in defining common character sets.
 See below for an example.

 * `alpha` - Equivalent to `[['a', 'z'], ['A', 'Z']]`